iszell/bitfire/readme+4.txt

    - link_macros_*.inc: useful macros for many popular cross-assemblers
    - reset_drive.asm: reset drive routine for all supported hardwares
    - request_disc.asm: request (next) disc routine for all supported hardwares
+ - bootdisk/
+   - build.bat: creates two bootdisks (one with disk header+id, one with dir art) based on the setting in the file.
  - save/
    - save_*.prg: precompiled binaries for each installer in the package, ie.:
      - C64